pankajparashar/canidev.tools/README.md

 ## Add class to element
-Can I add a class to an HTML element?
+Can I add an existing CSS class to an HTML element?

 [Chrome](https://canidev.tools/add-class-element/chrome):
 1. Inspect the element > Look for ".cls" button in the Styles pane next to the Filter field.